 - Board of Directors takes research and information gathered and sets the priorities for the Chamber through the development of the annual Program of Work which outlines the focus of the Chamber's programs for the coming 12 months

-- Late summer, the Public Policy Committee begins its work for the new program year with briefings on various issues followed by discussions as to which issues to add to the annual agenda
+- Late summer, the Business Advocacy Committee begins its work for the new program year with briefings on various issues followed by discussions as to which issues to add to the annual agenda

 - The Chamber hosts the annual Coastal Grassroots meeting in conjunction with the Berkeley, Greater Summerville/Dorchester County and Colleton/Walterboro Chambers to gather input from business leaders on issues that need to be addressed

-- Public Policy Committee decides which ones should ultimately be the focus for the Chamber in the General Assembly.
+- Business Advocacy Committee decides which ones should ultimately be the focus for the Chamber in the General Assembly.

 - Each issue is carefully researched so that the Chamber can understand not only why it supports the issue, but how it impacts the business community and also what the opposition is going to say about it.

-While setting the annual agenda is a process, it doesn’t prevent Public Policy from addressing issues that may arise in between this annual process.
-Public Policy operates under a set of Guiding Principles which are guidelines for the Chamber on where it stands overall.
+While setting the annual agenda is a process, it doesn’t prevent Business Advocacy from addressing issues that may arise in between this annual process.
+Business Advocacy operates under a set of Guiding Principles which are guidelines for the Chamber on where it stands overall.
 Please see the 2014 Legislative Agenda below: